ClabEnergyProject/SEM-1.2/project_ideas.md

 Proposed model applications (each one could be a separate peer-reviewed paper)

-Review paper on assumed costs and model results for energy mix

 <b>Scenarios development </b>

 ELECTRIC SECTOR ONLY: Create N baseline reference scenarios that can be used in all future techno-economic assessments (expected N in the range of 3 to 5?).
 Consider normalizing costs in all scenarios so that the baseline total system cost is the same in each scenario (i.e., other values could be interpreted as % change in total system cost).